-The majority of companies surveyed did not get past Levels 1& 2 in their S&OP maturity – whilst the true enterprise value derived from implementing S&OP is realised at Levels 3 & 4.
+The majority of companies surveyed did not get past Levels 1& 2 in their S&OP maturity – whilst the true enterprise value derived from implementing S&OP is realized at Levels 3 & 4.

 Why have so many companies failed to progress further?
 The primary reasons identified by Gartner are: